COVID-19 and other health-related FAQs

 What courses will I be taught in the UFP?

-The UFP will include core Commons courses, Elective courses, site-based Practica assignments and Skill Labs.
+The UFP will include core Commons courses, Elective courses, site based Practica and Skill Labs.
 The details of each are summarised below:

-Core Commons Modules: These will be the core classes of the UFP.
-There are six core concepts:
+Commons courses: These are the core classes of the UFP across six core themes:

 - National Urban Missions